Excel VBA Pivot Table

 Step 14: Now one more item I will insert to row field as the second position item.
-I will insert Product as the second line item to the row field.
+I will insert the Product as the second line item to the row field.

 Step 15: After inserting the columns to the row field we need to insert values to the column field.
 I will insert the “Segment” to the column field.

 Step 16: Now we need to insert numbers to the data field.
 So insert “Sales” to the data field.

 Step 17: We are done with pivot table summary part, now we need to format the table.
 To format pivot table use below code.

 To show the row filed values items in tabular form add the below code at the bottom.